Skip to content

 Signature kidney injury

 Pacritinib has no established intrinsic nephrotoxicity; its renal risk is a downstream consequence of its dominant gastrointestinal toxicity.
 Diarrhea is the signature adverse effect — in the phase 2 study grade 1/2 diarrhea occurred in ~69% of patients and nausea in ~49% (Komrokji 2015), and in the PERSIST-1 phase 3 trial grade 3-4 diarrhea occurred in ~5%.
 In real-world FAERS pharmacovigilance, gastrointestinal disorders were the top disproportionality system-organ-class and diarrhea the most-reported preferred term (Zhang 2025).
-High-volume diarrhea (often with nausea/vomiting) can precipitate volume depletion, hypokalemia/hypomagnesemia, and prerenal azotemia, but a specific incidence of pacritinib-attributable acute kidney injury has not been separately quantified — so no headline AKI rate is reported here (incidencePct null).Source: 25762180
+High-volume diarrhea (often with nausea/vomiting) can precipitate volume depletion, hypokalemia/hypomagnesemia, and prerenal azotemia, but a specific incidence of pacritinib-attributable acute kidney injury has not been separately quantified — so no headline AKI rate is quoted here.Source: 25762180

 Onset & rechallenge